 2019 - there is planned limited availability - May, July and August.
 The Log Cabin is fully equiped, with queen bedroom downstairs and a double and pull-out sofa in the loft.
 This one bath unit has a compact, fully equiped kitchen.
 Three decks provide great views of both the La Plata mountains and Mesa Verde.

 We are requesting a multi-night stay this year.
 Also, give us a call.
 We enjoy talking to our guests before they make their reservation and can often suggest add'l activities in the area to enhance your vacation.
 A direct reservation may also save you some money.
 In particular, please contact us directly if your plans cannot accommodate a two night stay - we may have options that don't show on the online reservation system.

 Mesa Verde National Park is of course the primary draw.
 Cliff dwellings built in the 1200s are unique and a facinating look into history.
 Imagine how these stone age people built these wonderful "four story" apartments and why they left (lots of theories, but still not known for sure).

-Dogs, Horses, Cats are our friends.
+Guest Dogs and Horses can come to visit.
 We have a resident dog and cat.
 We welcome guest dogs in the log cabin and horses enjoy a loafing shed and large paddock.

 Sorry, ours is the only cat allowed.

 Please let us help you enjoy the Old West and our pre-history.
-Extend your stay after Mesa Verde and enjoy the Durango-Silverton Narrow Guage Railroad, hiking, horseback riding, and more.
+Extend your stay after Mesa Verde and enjoy the Durango-Silverton Narrow Guage Railroad, hiking, horseback riding, biking and more.